kingofboxes/kobot-discord/README.md

 3. Reminders was the second major feature which was slightly more complex with use cases and learning how to run background tasks.
 4. Uwulate was the third feature that was extremely simple and minor.
 Idea taken from Reddit.
 5. Dictionary was the fourth major feature that involved learning how to use a different API and combining it with my bot.
-6. Garry always uses rng to decide on things, so why not incorporate this?
+6. Garry always uses RNG to decide on things, so why not incorporate this?
 7. Learning how to manipulate and use the JSON API.

 This whole project is a learning experience aimed to develop my skills by extending functionality to the bot while being practical about the features added.